 Is it OK for a Wedding Guest Wear Red to a Wedding?

-Can I Wear Red Dress to a Wedding?
-Yes, as long as it’s tasteful and elegant.
-Here are a few tips to keep in mind when wearing a red dress to a wedding
+One of the questions we hear most often is: Can I Wear Red Dress to a Wedding?
+The short answer is yes, as long as it's tasteful and elegant, and not against the cultural traditions of the couple or event.
+Here are a few more tips to keep in mind when wearing a red dress to a wedding.

 - Make sure your red dress is appropriate in all other ways Don't wear a red dress that is too skimpy, or inappropriate for the dress code, season, or weather.
 (As you can see, those same rules would apply to nearly any color of wedding guest attire!)

 - Go with wine, berry, or burgundy instead.
 Since red can be eye-catching and a little more of a stand-out color, ideally a red that is slightly muted with other undertones like magenta red, like rust, burgundy, berry or is nearly always safe, and much more wedding-appropriate than a bright vibrant red.
 Burgundy dresses are actually one of my favorite colors to suggest for fall and winter wedding guests!

 - Pay attention to the silhouette.
 If you do want to wear a brighter red, make sure the rest of the cut is balanced with some tasteful style, will help make it wedding-appropriate.
 For instance, maybe you will select a dress that has a high neckline, some other detail, or long sleeves, and a midi skirt.

 - Consider the couple and culture.
 If you happen to know that the couple or family adheres to traditions or has cultural beliefs that red is not a color to be worn by a wedding guest, then by all means, please do pick another color!

 - Be comfortable.
 My other rule of thumb is if you are questioning the red dress and don't feel 100% comfortable about it, don't wear it!